pywood21/holz_202209/Manscriput/manuscript.md

 #### 3.5 Relationship between changes in intensity of cell wall deformation and stress-strain curve

 After choosing the suitable parameter for the deformation evaluation, the changes in area, bounding box aspect ratio , and fitted ellipse aspect ratio were selected for discussing the deformation of cell for flat-sawn, quarter-sawn and rift-sawn, respectively.
 The k-means clustering algorithm was then applied to summarize the deformation pattern.
 And their relationship between strain and stress of the specimen were showed at Fig.11.
 And the Fig.12 showed the detailed fracture pattern of the three types of specimen.
+For all specimens, the fracture has high possibility occurring at the tension part that showed large cell deformation.
+Therefore, by the further improvement of microscopic observation and increasing the test wood species, the novel method developed in this study might be adapted to the fractures prediction of the wood specimen.

-For flat-sawn, the large increase of area of cell seems to occur at the central tension part with orange, pink and red color, which is corresponding to the region of fracture started at tension part of the specimen (Fig.11(a)).
+For flat-sawn, the large increase of area of cell occurred at the central tension part with orange, pink and red color, which is corresponding to the region of fracture started at tension part of the specimen (Fig.11(a)).
 And the detachment of the tangential cell wall between the cells is the reason for the fracture (Fig.12 (a)).

-For quarter-sawn, large increase and decrease of bounding box aspect ratio seems to occur at earlywood region near to the previous latewood region (Fig.11(b)).
+For quarter-sawn, large increase and decrease of bounding box aspect ratio occurred at earlywood region near to the previous latewood region (Fig.11(b)).
 As the earlywood cell wall located at that region showed thinner cell wall thickness and large cell area resulting in weaker mechanical properties [].
-And we suppose it is the reason why the fracture of specimen induced by the detachment of the radial cell wall between cells easily occurred at the earlywood region of the tension part (Fig.12(b)).
+And we suppose it is the reason why the fracture of specimen induced by the detachment of the radial cell wall between cells started to occur at the earlywood region of the tension part (Fig.12(b)).
 Furthermore, as the ray tissue of quarter-sawn was aligned against the mechanical load, it is possible that ray tissue plays an important role in the restriction of cell wall deformation resulting in the larger MOE and MOR than that of flat-swan.

-For rift-swan, the large shear deformation were concentrated along the radial files of the earlywood with the light blue and red color.
-Due to the orientation of the annual ring around 44.5 degree, the ray tissue showed minor restriction for the cell walls.
-The shear deformation of cell wall firstly induced the detachment of the tangential wall between cells and then the detachment of the ray tissue ......
+For rift-swan, the large shear deformation were concentrated along the radial files of the earlywood with the light blue and red color (Fig.11 (c)).
+Due to the orientation of the annual ring around 44.5 degree, the ray tissue seems to have minor restriction for the cell walls.
+And the detachment of tangential cell wall between cells along the radial direction dominated the fracture pattern of the specimen (Fig.12 (c)).

-For all specimens, the fracture has high possibility occurring at the tension part that showed large cell deformation.
-Therefore, by the further improvement of microscopic observation and increasing the test wood species, the novel method developed in this study might be adapted to the fractures prediction of the wood specimen.
+Discussion for relationship between changes in parameters and stress-strain.

 ![kmeans_clustering_pattern.png](../Figures/14_kmeans_clustering_pattern.png)